lyokha/hl/README.md

 hl reads text from list of files or standard input and prints it on terminal with specified patterns highlighted using ANSI color escape sequences.
-Patterns are intrinsically perl-compatible regular expressions.
+Patterns are intrinsically Perl-compatible regular expressions.

 Global options are processed internally by hl whereas highlight options are passed into Term::Highlight module, therefore they should not mix.